carlosgit2016/insane-knative/README.md

 - Scalable from just a few events to live streams
 - Custom event pipelines to connect with your own existing systems

+### Some Glossary
+- gcloud IAM Policy, IAM policies are attached to the resource to control the access to it and contains the roles and the users/service accounts that are associated with.

 ### Use case
 This repo focus on creating a Knative resource on an kind cluster to publish a topic on Gcloud Pub/Sub and trigger a function (service) when the topic is published.